Catholic Church and race: History

-The Catholic Church’s contribution to racism and its involvement in it, through its perceived failure to defend certain minorities against racist language and behaviour, has been well documented throughout history.
-Specific examples can be found when examining the behaviour of the Church in relation to three groups in society, the Jewish population, the African-American population, and the Indigenous population.
-The following sections will seek to establish the attitude and behaviour of the Church over different historical eras in relation to these racial minorities.

 Different races

 Jewish population

 The Catholic Church has long had a troubled relationship with the Jewish faith, with Christians having a negative attitude towards Jews and being extremely opposed to them, so much so that it can be noted that there was an extreme "level of hostility against Jews inculcated by the Church", dating as far back as the sixteenth century, where “blood purity laws” prevented and limited people who had converted from Judaism from public office.
 Further examples of systemic racist behaviour can be noted throughout history, including racist rhetoric contained in Christian literature and the behaviour of certain notable Catholic figures towards the Jewish community.
 There are multiple examples of these incidents, ranging from the seventeenth century, where the Vatican employed an infamous 'Jewish convert' who spoke in opposition to baptising members of the Jewish community, and in the nineteenth century the forced resignation of an archbishop due to his Jewish ancestry.

-However, the Second World War was a pivotal moment for the Catholic Church and its perception of Judaism, with historical readings mostly centred on documenting the Church’s shortcomings in denouncing anti-Semitic behaviour during this period.
+However, the Second World War was a pivotal moment for the Catholic Church and its perception of Judaism, with historical readings mostly centred on documenting the Church's shortcomings in denouncing anti-Semitic behaviour during this period.

 Gradually a shift in perspective on Judaism and the Jewish community was achieved, largely through the Second Vatican Council called by Pope John XXIII.
 In its document Nostra aetate, the Council proclaimed overwhelmingly in favour of rejecting rhetoric that God did not kindly look upon the Jews, and by stating that they cannot be held accountable for the Crucifixion of Jesus.
 The Vatican later produced a document reflecting on the responsibility of the Church in its discrimination of the Jews, entitled, ‘We Remember: A Reflection on the Shoah”.